Jodicooli/GraphRAG/Theory/README.md

 * **Azure Cognitive Search + OpenAI** is the easiest to set up, with strong structure and presentation.
 However, it struggles with complex reasoning and has a higher failure rate due to its limited contextual understanding and strict keyword-based indexing.
 * **GraphRAG Bot (Neo4j + OpenAI)** offers excellent reasoning capabilities thanks to its graph-based structure.
 It is more conversational and flexible, but requires moderate setup effort and involves API usage costs.
-* **Local RAG with ChromaDB + DeepSeek** stands out for being fully offline and free to run.
+* **Local GraphRAG with DeepSeek** stands out for being fully offline and free to run.
 It provides accurate and structured answers with zero failures, though its setup is more technical and its response time significantly slower due to local inference.

 **Note on response time**: Performance naturally depends on the environment and hardware.
 These results were collected using personal laptops and should be considered indicative rather than absolute benchmarks.